Aquaticsanti/people.py/README.md

 # people.py
-A contact manager built using python, tkinter and sqlite3
+A contact manager built using python, tkinter and sqlite3.
+Inspired by [Contact by PokeMatPok](https://github.com/PokeMatPok/contact)